babukanagaraj/DataScience/MachineLearning/BasketAnalysis/model/README.md

 * Identify the items and the itemset that creates a huge impact in driving the revenue and profit growth of the Supermarket business.

-## Supermarket Data transaction information
+## 3. Supermarket Data transaction information

 * The transaction dataset contains,
   *  _9835 rows and 1 column_

 * Each row is a transaction and represents the items that are sold in that transaction.
 Refer the data directory for the dataset.

+## 4. Exploratory Data Analysis

+### 4.1 What is the maximum number of items that are sold in a transaction?